amirhosseinchoghaei/Pars/README.md

 wget https://raw.githubusercontent.com/amirhosseinchoghaei/Pars/main/pars.sh && chmod 777 pars.sh && sh pars.sh

 ```
+Attention : First Sure What is your Mysql Password if You enter wrong password Script Can't Work

 # How to Use ?

 open this URL Without https [issabel or elastix ip]/pars